Richard Stockwell

 Dissertation, s-side h/o, generalist h/o.

 Triviality and contrast in ellipsis.
-NaLS, Chapter 2, PLC 43, SALT 28.
+NaLS, Chapter 2, SALT 28.

 • * If John comes, he does come.

 VP ellipsis with symmetrical predicates.
-Submitted, Chapter 3, MA thesis, NELS 47.
+Submitted, Chapter 3, MA, NELS 47.

 • John wanted to dance with Mary; but Mary didn’t want to dance with John.